-As applications for our spring creative writing courses in London and online come in, it’s always good for us to have a sense of what the agents at Curtis Brown and C&W are reading and getting excited about.
+As applications for our spring creative writing courses come in, it’s always good for us to have a sense of what the agents at Curtis Brown and C&W are reading and getting excited about.
 We at Curtis Brown Creative would love to help nurture the next generation of great children’s writers, and with applications for our next Online Children’s Writing course closing on Sunday night, I caught up with some of the team to find out some of their favourite children’s and YA literature.

 Rufus Purdy, editor at Curtis Brown Creative